-Rue du Petit Champlain is one of the oldest and narrowest streets in North America, at just 39 feet (12 meters) wide.
-The lane is lined with stone buildings constructed in the city’s distinct Nouvelle France style.
+Rue du Petit Champlain is one of the oldest and narrowest streets in North America, at just 39ft (12m) wide.
+The lane is lined with stone buildings constructed in the city’s distinct Nouvelle-France style.
 Once home to trading posts and wealthy merchants’ homes, Rue du Petit Champlain is now packed with art galleries, cafés, boutiques and restaurants.
-A striking mural depicts the evolution of the city over the centuries, and the gorgeous Château Frontenac overlooks the charming scene.
+A striking mural depicts the evolution of the city over the centuries, and the gorgeous Château Frontenac overlooks the scene.

 Nahanni National Park Reserve is the epitome of Canada’s wild and remote natural beauty.
-Stretching across 11,583 square miles (30,000 square kilometers), this spectacular park encompasses enormous waterfalls, limestone caves, rugged canyons, and hot springs.
+Stretching across 11,583sqmi (30,000sqkm), this spectacular park encompasses enormous waterfalls, limestone caves, rugged canyons and hot springs.
 The park takes its name from the South Nahanni River, a powerful stream that rushes through the Mackenzie Mountains.
-Nahanni National Park attracts nature enthusiasts eager to take on its craggy mountains, try canoeing and rafting in its winding rivers, or search for wildlife, which ranges from Dall sheep and black bears to wolves and caribou.
+Nahanni National Park Reserve attracts nature enthusiasts eager to take on its craggy mountains, try canoeing and rafting in its winding rivers, or search for wildlife, which ranges from Dall sheep and black bears to wolves and caribou.

-Nunavut’s intimidating Mount Thor features the highest vertical drop on earth, plunging down 4,101ft (1,250m) with an average angle of 105 degrees.
+Nunavut’s intimidating Mount Thor features the longest vertical drop in the world, plunging down 4,101ft (1,250m) with an average angle of 105 degrees.
 The mountain’s sharp granite peak is set against a backdrop of glaciers, including the Penny Ice Cap, which formed during the last Ice Age.
 The surrounding Auyuittuq National Park is one of the world’s largest areas of unexplored wilderness.
-Inhabited mainly by Inuit people, the daunting park takes its name from an expression meaning ‘the land that never melts.’
+Inhabited mainly by Inuit people, the daunting park takes its name from an expression meaning “the land that never melts.”

 Separating the provinces of New Brunswick and Nova Scotia, the Bay of Fundy is known for having the highest tidal range in the world.
-Its high tides reach heights of 53 feet (16 meters), with more than 160 billion tons of water flowing in and out of the bay twice a day.
-The diversity of the Bay’s marine life has been compared to that of the Amazon rainforest, making it one of the top bird- and whale-watching destinations in North America.
-This unique site is home to towering cliffs, sandstone pillars, hiking trails, and beaches.
+Its high tides reach heights of 53ft (16m), with more than 160 billion tons of water flowing in and out of the bay twice a day.
+The diversity of the bay’s marine life has been compared to that of the Amazon rainforest, making it one of the top bird- and whale-watching destinations in North America.
+This unique site is home to towering cliffs, sandstone pillars, hiking trails and beaches.

-The dramatic Capilano Suspension Bridge Park sways 230ft (70m) above a steep canyon, where the Capilano River rushes below.
-Crossing the 450-ft (137-m) suspension bridge and admiring the scenery is exhilarating for more reasons than one.
-The bridge is set in the middle of a lush 27-acre rainforest, where visitors can walk along nature trails or across cable bridges suspended between the trees.
-During the Christmas period, the park is illumination with hundreds and thousands of fairy lights, enhancing its natural beauty.
+The dramatic Capilano Suspension Bridge Park in North Vancouver sways 230ft (70m) above a steep canyon, where the Capilano River rushes below.
+Crossing the 450ft (137m) suspension bridge and admiring the scenery is exhilarating for more reasons than one.
+The bridge is set in the middle of a lush 27-acre (11ha) rainforest, where visitors can walk along nature trails or across cable bridges suspended between the trees.
+During the Christmas period, the park is illuminated with fairy lights, enhancing its natural beauty.

 This UNESCO World Heritage site provides a glimpse into the peerless landscapes of Canada’s west coast, with its verdant rainforest and rich wildlife.
 Accessible only by boat or plane, the site comprises 137 islands.
-The islands receive higher-than-average rainfall, and as a result everything grows bigger, faster, and wildly.
-The area is the historic home of the Haida, a native North American tribe known for their excellent seamanship.
+The islands receive higher-than-average rainfall, and as a result, everything grows bigger, faster and wildly.
+The area is the historic home of the Haida, a native North American tribe known for its excellent seamanship.
 More than 500 ancient Haida sites have been uncovered, including iconic SGang Gwaay where eerie cedar mortuary poles stand guard over the sea.

-Cape Spear is Canada’s easternmost point, its sheer cliffs overlooking the expansive Atlantic Ocean.
-In addition to stunning sunrises, the cape is an excellent place to spot seabirds, whales, and even icebergs.
-The site is also home to the oldest-surviving lighthouse in the province, which was constructed in 1836.
-A graceful neoclassical cube with a domed light tower in the center, the lighthouse’s restored interior demonstrates the conditions in which a typical lighthouse keeper and his family would have lived in the mid-19th century.
+Cape Spear is Canada’s easternmost point, its sheer cliffs overlooking the Atlantic Ocean.
+In addition to stunning sunrises, the cape is an excellent place to spot seabirds, whales and even icebergs.
+The site is also home to the oldest surviving lighthouse in the province, which was constructed in 1836.
+A graceful neoclassical cube with a domed light tower in the center, the lighthouse has a restored interior that demonstrates the conditions in which a typical lighthouse keeper and his family would have lived in the mid-19th century.

 Spread across the west side of the Yukon River, Whitehorse is the capital of the Yukon and the starting point for many explorations of Canada’s remote north.
 The town initially flourished during the 1890s as a layover point for prospectors heading north during the height of the Klondike Gold Rush.
 The walkway along the Yukon River is lined with historic Gold Rush buildings painted in bright colors.
 The same area is home to an unusual building consisting of log cabins stacked on top of each other, once used by engineers building the Alaska Highway.

-With turquoise waters framed by perfectly weathered mountains and the stunning Victoria Glacier, Lake Louise is a truly remarkable site.
-The hotel found adjacent to lake is almost as famous as its namesake.
-Originally built as part of the famous Canadian Pacific Railway hotel chain, the Chateau Lake Louise, like the Banff Springs and Chateau Frontenac, is modeled after French and Scottish castles.
-In the winter, the Lake Louise Mountain Resort is one of North America’s largest ski areas, while in the summer the mountains behind the lake offer some of the region’s most rewarding hiking trails.
+With turquoise waters framed by perfectly weathered mountains and the stunning Victoria Glacier, Lake Louise is a truly remarkable sight.
+The hotel found adjacent to the lake is almost as famous as its namesake.
+Originally built as part of the famous Canadian Pacific Railway hotel chain, the Chateau Lake Louise is, like the Banff Springs and Chateau Frontenac, modeled after French and Scottish castles.
+In the winter, the Lake Louise Mountain Resort is one of North America’s largest ski areas, while in the summer, the mountains behind the lake offer some of the region’s most rewarding hiking trails.